-The uncertain tax positions as of December 31, 2023 totaled \$9,190.
+The uncertain tax positions as of December 31, 2024 totaled \$7,456.
 The following table summarizes the activity related to the unrecognized tax benefits.

-(in thousands) 2023 2022 Unrecognized tax benefits as of January 1 \$15,983 \$16,158 Increases in positions taken in a prior period - 26 Decreases in positions taken in a prior period - - Decreases de to settlements - - Increases due to currency translation - - Decreases due to currency translation - (201) Decreases due to lapse of statute of limitations (6,793) Unrecognized tax benefits as of December 31 \$9,190 \$15,983
+(in thousands) 2024 2023 Unrecognized tax benefits as of January 1 \$9,190 \$15,983 Increases in positions taken in a prior period - - Decreases in positions taken in a prior period - - Decreases de to settlements - - Increases due to currency translation - - Decreases due to currency translation (158) - Decreases due to lapse of statute of limitations (1,576) (6,793) Unrecognized tax benefits as of December 31 \$7,456 \$9,190

-In 2023, the Company recognized an approximate net decrease of \$6,793 to the reserves for uncertain tax positions.
+In 2024, the Company recognized an approximate net decrease of \$1,734 to the reserves for uncertain tax positions.

-Approximately \$9,190 of the total gross unrecognized tax benefits represents the amount that, if recognized, would affect the effective income tax rate in future periods.
+Approximately \$7,456 of the total gross unrecognized tax benefits represents the amount that, if recognized, would affect the effective income tax rate in future periods.
 The Company and its subsidiaries are subject to U.S. federal income tax as well as income tax of multiple state and foreign jurisdictions.
 The Company has substantially concluded all U.S. federal income tax matters for years through 2016.
 Substantially all material state and local and foreign income tax matters have been concluded for years through 2013.
-Based on the expiration of the statute of limitations for certain jurisdictions, it is reasonably possible that the unrecognized tax benefits will decrease in the next twelve months by approximately \$1,600.
+Based on the expiration of the statute of limitations for certain jurisdictions, we do not expect any amounts of unrecognized tax benefits to be released in the next twelve months.

 The Company's continuing practice is to recognize interest and/or penalties related to income tax matters in income tax expense.
-During the years ended December 31, 2023 and 2022, the Company recorded adjustments for interest of \$569 and \$835, respectively, and for penalties of \$10 and \$10, respectively, related to these unrecognized tax benefits.
-In total, as of December 31, 2023 and 2021, the Company has recorded a liability of interest of \$3,715 and \$3,146, respectively, and \$167 and \$157, respectively, for potential penalties.
+During the years ended December 31, 2024 and 2023, the Company recorded adjustments for interest of (\$3,751) and \$628, respectively, and for penalties of \$10 and \$10, respectively, related to these unrecognized tax benefits.
+In total, as of December 31, 2024 and 2023, the Company has recorded a liability of interest of \$23 and \$3,774, respectively, and \$177 and \$167, respectively, for potential penalties.